jahwin/wecodefy/README.md

     </body>
 </html>
 ```
-For more information about using twig tamplating  refer to <a target="_brank" href="https://twig.symfony.com/doc/3.x/"> this link</a>
+For more information about using twig templating refer to <a target="_brank" href="https://twig.symfony.com/doc/3.x/"> this link</a>

 ### Creating custom twig filter and function
 There is many default filters and functions create by twig team found on this <a target="_brank" href="https://twig.symfony.com/doc/3.x/"> link</a>.
-But sometimes you can create your custom filter and function, This is the simple way in wecodefy to do it.
+But sometimes you can create your own custom filter and function, This is the simple way in wecodefy to do it.
 Open `config/twig.php`, In that file is where you will put your filter and function.
 See example below.

 ```php
 use system\library\Lang;